admiral810/python-api-challenge/README.md

-# python-api-challenge
+# Weather API Project
-global weather map work
+Project used to get live weather data using APIs and graphically show them using matplotlib.